KelvinOyanna/Football-Data-Scrapper-ETL-to-PostgreSQL/README.md

 ## A Web Scrapper with ETL pipeline to a PostgreSQL Database
-In this project, I build a web scrapper to scrappe data from: football-data.co.uk website and performed Extraction Transformation &amp; loading (ETL) on the screapped data to a PostgreSQL database
+In this project, I built a web scrapper to scrappe data from: football-data.co.uk website and performed Extraction Transformation &amp; loading (ETL) on the screapped data to a PostgreSQL database

 Instruction on how to run code:
 1. Install a PostgreSQL engine (If you don't have one installed).
 Then create a database.